Home Addition

 Find inspiration and practicalities in our guide to custom mudroom additions.

-For Atlanta homeowner Keisha Knowles, a six-foot bump out doubled as a window upgrade.
+For Atlanta homeowner Keisha Knowles, a 6-foot bump out doubled as a window upgrade.
 "We extended about six feet off the back of the house and used it as an excuse to put in larger, newer windows.
 Because we face East-ish, the whole space fills with light in the morning."

 Remodel with confidence through Block